-Synchronous Data Adapter Type II-supports communication, in BSC mode at up to 4800 bits/second, with an IBM 2770, 2780, 2790, 3735, or any of the following IBM computers equipped for BSC transmission: System/3, System/360, 1130, or 1800.
+Most of the existing System/360 software facilities were delivered prior to IBM's unbundling announcement and are therefore available to System/370 users at no additional cost.
+But most System/370 users will find it advantageous-and in many cases essential-to use the improved assemblers, compilers, sort routines, and other mission: System/3, System/360, 1130, or 1800.
 Each BSC line can operate in any of three codes: EBCDIC, ASCII, or Six-Bit Transcode.
 The Autoanswer feature is available for the ICA, but the Autocall feature is not.

 7770 AUDIO RESPONSE UNIT: Provides audio responses, in recorded human-voice form, to digital inquiries from pushbutton telephones or other inquiry-type terminals.
-Usable with Models 135 through 195.
+Usable with Models 115 through 195.
 Handles a maximum of 48 lines, any or all of which can be active simultaneously.
 Has a 32-word basic vocabulary, expandable in 16-word increments to a maximum of 128 words.
 Receives inquiry messages and forwards them to the processing unit, which processes each message and composes an appropriate reply.
 The 7770 then converts the reply into a sequence of English words which are read from its magnetic drum and transmitted to the inquirer.